Ignite the Spark of America's Founding — Join FIREWORKS250!![]()

 America’s 250th anniversary is a special moment in our nation’s history.
 It calls for a celebration, a deepening of our knowledge of the nation’s founding, and a recommitment to the founding principles articulated in the founding documents.
 To that end, the Florida Center for Reading Research (FCRR) and the Institute for Governance and Civics (IGC) at Florida State University have developed the FIREWORKS250 initiative (Fostering Independence, Reflection, and Engagement through Wide-Reaching Outreach, Revolutionary Knowledge, and Student-Led Scholarship for America’s 250th Anniversary).
 Together, we have developed a program to deliver high-quality professional learning that will increase historical content knowledge and enhance teaching strategies.
 Through these efforts, we will commemorate the nation’s founding and enhance civics and literacy instruction throughout Florida.

-FIREWORKS250 will include 22 evidence-based lessons over three years, virtual professional learning seminars to introduce these lessons, an essay contest with supporting podcasts for students in Years 2 and 3, and an annual summer symposium for interested teachers in Tallahassee.
+FIREWORKS250 will include 22 evidence-based lessons over three years, virtual professional learning seminars to introduce these lessons, an essay contest for students in years 2 and 3, and an annual summer symposium for interested teachers in Tallahassee.
+The first seven lessons and seminars can be found here.

 FIREWORKS250 Evidence-based Lessons